 sharing experiences and vision.

-The Summer School is organized by the University of Crete, Greece.
-It is also sponsored by Toshiba, Google, National Institute of Informatics, Institute for Language and Speech Processing, and IBM.
+The Summer School is organized by the University of Crete, Greece and Foundation for Research and Technology Hellas (FORTH).
+It is sponsored by Toshiba, Google, Innoetics, ILSP Athena, Project LISTEN, and ETN ENRICH.
 We thank our sponsors for their support.

 The topic includes: